jilliangraham/AirB-E/README.md

 Jillian Graham

 ## Project goal
-Politecide is a machine learning program that aims to predict whether a county will vote Republican or Democrat based on the input of three social vulnerability factors.
+Politicall is a machine learning program that aims to predict whether a county will vote Republican or Democrat based on the input of three social vulnerability factors.

 ## Dataset description
 ### Social vulnerability index